 This was a wonderful opportunity to try the PirateBox out in a public space.
 I am eager and interested in doing it again, so if you run an event or a conference and want to set one of these up, it is a service I can offer or just point you in the right direction.
 I found it very easy to build with the newest software, and all of the parts can be found on Amazon.com (with the battery and $5 for the toy box, the costs was $84).

 Do you want a treasureBox, conferenceBox, MakeUpYourNameForABox?
 Let me kno!
 I can help.

-TreasureBox, an Open Ed Conference PirateBox by CogDogBlog, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-ShareAlike 3.0 Unported License.
+TreasureBox, an Open Ed Conference PirateBox by CogDogBlog, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.